shadopawn/admin-portal/Documentation/User.md

 - You will be greeted with a file explorer for your browser
 - Choose the file you want to upload
 - The progress bar will upload and when it is at 100%, you have successfully uploaded the file
+- You have successfully uploaded a video

+## Creating a new Lesson Pack
+- Ensure you are logged in as an Admin.
+To see how, view the Login section.
+- Click on “Lessons Editor”
+- Click on “Create Lesson Pack”
+- A new lesson pack will be added to the Lesson Pack List

+## Editing a Lesson Pack: Changing the name
+- Ensure you are logged in as an Admin.
+To see how, view the Login section.
+- Click on “Lessons Editor”
+- Click “Edit” next to the lesson pack you would like to change the name of
+- Under the lesson pack name, click Edit name
+- You will be greeted with a textbox, submit button, and close button
+- Type in the new name
+- Click submit
+- You have successfully changed the name of a lesson pack

+## Editing a Lesson Pack: Adding a lesson pair
+- Ensure you are logged in as an Admin.
+To see how, view the Login section.
+- Click on “Lessons Editor”
+- Click “Edit” next to the lesson pack you would like to add a lesson pair to
+- Under the lesson pack name, click “Add Lesson Pair”
+- You have successfully added a lesson pair

+## Editing a Lesson Pack: Deleting a lesson pair
+- Ensure you are logged in as an Admin.
+To see how, view the Login section.
+- Click on “Lessons Editor”
+- Click “Edit” next to the lesson pack you would like to delete a lesson pair from
+- Next to the lesson pair you would like to delete, click “Delete”
+- You have successfully deleted a lesson pair

+## Editing a Lesson Pack: Adding a video to a lesson pair
+- Ensure you are logged in as an Admin.
+To see how, view the Login section.
+- Click on “Lessons Editor”
+- Click “Edit” next to the lesson pack you would like to add/change a video for
+- Click “Add video” next to the video you would like to add/change
+- You will be greeted with all the video you have uploaded, see Uploading Videos for how to upload
+- Click the video name you would like to add
+- You have successfully added/changed a video

+## Editing a Lesson Pack: Adding a call to a lesson pair
+- Ensure you are logged in as an Admin.
+To see how, view the Login section.
+- Click on “Lessons Editor”
+- Click “Edit” next to the lesson pack you would like to add/change a call for
+- Navigate to the call you want to change
+- In the textbox, input what the new call will be
+- You have successfully added/changed a call

+## Publishing a Lesson Pack
+- Ensure you are logged in as an Admin.
+To see how, view the Login section.
+- Click on “Lessons Editor”
+- Click “Publish” next to the lesson pack you would like to upload to the database
+- OR
+- An alternative way is to click “Edit” next to the lesson pack you would like to upload to the database
+- Under the lesson pack name, click “Publish”
+- You have successfully uploaded the lesson pack to the database

+## Deleting a Lesson Pack
+- Ensure you are logged in as an Admin.
+To see how, view the Login section.
+- Click on “Lessons Editor”
+- Click “Delete” next to the lesson pack you would like to delete
+- You will be greeted with a confirmation, click “OK” if you still want to delete it
+- You have successfully deleted the lesson pack

 # RefReps User Manual